 Like so many of you, we here at The MALESTROM are bonafide lovers of a good gangster tale, and with the official release of the first trailer of biopic ‘Gotti’ featuring John Travolta as the ruthless unrelenting mob boss and head of the notorious Gambino family in New York, we got all excited.
 And hot off the heels of the very exciting news that Joe Pesci has signed up to play mob boss Russell Bufalino in Martin Scorsese’s ‘The Irishman,’ we decided to take a look at some of the best crime bosses in film history.
-First things first, have a quick watch of the very promising looking trailer for ‘Gotti’.
-Got to hand it to Travolta at first look.

 “If you can quote the rules, then you can obey them.”

 Ok ok, so not a film but what list of crime bosses would be complete without a nod in the direction of James Gandolfini’s turn as Tony Soprano in the landmark HBO series ‘The Soprano’s.’
 It follows the complicated life of the New Jersey mobster as he tries to juggle family life with running a criminal organisation.
 His complicated relationship with his mother leads him to the door of psychiatrist Jennifer Melfi, where Tony lays his soul bare.
 Gandolfini got the role after the casting director had seen a short clip of him in True Romance, and thank the lord she did.
 The range of emotions from a beleaguered, put upon family man, who can perfectly display sadness and outright rage marks Gandolfini’s Tony out as one fictions greatest mob bosses.

 “It’s an old habit.
 I spent my life trying not to be careless – women and children can be careless, but not men.”